Final Recommendation Statement

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- Update in Progress for Screening for Autism Spectrum Disorder in Young Children
+- Update in Progress for Autism Spectrum Disorder in Young Children: Screening

 |Children aged 18 to 30 months||The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for autism spectrum disorder (ASD) in young children for whom no concerns of ASD have been raised by their parents or a clinician.||I|